clirdlf/ndsa.org/publications/publications.md

 #### 2019 Storage Infrastructure Survey Report
 - A [report](https://osf.io/uwsg7/) (PDF) written by the [Storage Survey Working Group](/groups/storage-survey/) provides a third look over time at the storage infrastructure being used across 89 institutions.

-#### 2017 Fixity Survey Report
+#### Fixity Survey Reports
+- The [2021 report](https://osf.io/2qkea/) (PDF) written by the [Fixity Working Group](/fixity) follows up on the 2017 [report](/documents/Report_2017NDSAFixitySurvery.pdf) (PDF) and analyzes trends and evolving practices around fixity.

-- A [report](/documents/Report_2017NDSAFixitySurvery.pdf) (PDF, 977 KB) written by the [Fixity Working Group](/fixity) that addresses the “… clear need for use-case driven examples of best practices for fixity in particular system designs and configurations established to meet particular preservation requirements” raised in the 2015 NDSA National Agenda.
+- The [2017 report](/documents/Report_2017NDSAFixitySurvery.pdf) (PDF, 977 KB) written by the [Fixity Working Group](/fixity) that addresses the “… clear need for use-case driven examples of best practices for fixity in particular system designs and configurations established to meet particular preservation requirements” raised in the 2015 NDSA National Agenda.

 #### "Checking Your Digital Content: What is Fixity, and When Should I be Checking It?
 - A [report](/documents/NDSA-Fixity-Guidance-Report-final100214.pdf) (PDF, 150 KB) written by a joint action team of the [Infrastructure](/working-groups/infrastructure/) and [Standards and Practices](/working-groups/standards-and-practices/) Working Groups that addresses the need for guidance on fixity and audit and repair strategies as a core goal of digital preservation.
 This document aims to help stewards answer these questions in a way that makes sense for their organization based on their needs and resources.